paulstephane/UPL_Accessory/README.md

 ## Purpose

-The **UPL96ETL** by ECDesigns is an audio source that reads music files stored on USB keys and provides high fidelity:
+The **UPL96ETL** by ECDesigns is a high fidelity audio source that plays music files stored on USB keys.

 https://www.ecdesigns.nl/en/blog/upl96etl

-Music files stored on USB keys must comply with the following formats:
+Music files must comply with the following formats:

 - files are stored in folders whose first two digits must be 01 to 99
 - file names must also start with 01 to 99